tddymnbt/automatic-octo-doodle/README.md

 - **`look.py`** — contact sheets for visual QA (development only)

 All scripts are vendored under `media/scripts/` (MIT, no runtime npm/node required).
 Composition remains in `src/video/ffmpeg.py`; the `MediaService` wrapper at `src/video/media_service.py` is the single application boundary for probe → render → verify.

+## Video Rendering (Ken Burns)

+The renderer in `src/video/ffmpeg.py` produces a 1080×1920 H.264/AAC MP4 at 30fps with:

+- **Background** — a selectable gospel WebP image, or a pure black base when none is present.
+The background is **pre-scaled and center-cropped once** to a 1080×1920 cover, then fed through `zoompan` for a **slow Ken Burns push-in** across the full clip (`d = narration frames`).
+Subtitles are burned **after** the zoom so text stays crisp and upright.
+- **Ambient** — a random ambient piano WAV mixed low (15%), faded in/out, and ducked under the narration via sidechain compression when enabled.
+- **Reverb** — an optional `aecho` church/chapel hall on the narration (`REVERB_ENABLED`).

+Why Ken Burns + pre-scale matters for both performance and distribution:

+- **Performance:** the previous implementation re-ran `scale+crop` on the background **every frame**, which is CPU-heavy.
+On GitHub Actions' 2-vCPU runner it pushed render past the 15-minute FFmpeg timeout.
+Pre-scaling once and letting `zoompan` expand the single frame is roughly a **7× speedup** (≈53s → ≈7-19s locally), comfortably under CI limits.
+- **Distribution:** a motionless background reads to Facebook as "a static image with audio," which gets limited Reels reach.
+The slow zoom gives genuine video motion, so the Reel is treated as real video.

 ## Facebook Publisher